AaronV77/AString/README.md

 ## Inspiring Quotes

-I choose a lazy person to do a hard job.
-Because a lazy person will find an easy way to do it.
+I do not fear computers.
+I fear lack of them.

- - Bill Gates
+ - Isaac Asimov